Teaching Your Child to Brush Their Teeth

 Contact Early Autism Services Today

-If you have any questions or would like additional information regarding self-help skills, don’t hesitate to reach out to us and schedule a free consultation.
+If you have any questions or would like additional information regarding self-help skills, don’t hesitate to reach out and schedule a free consultation.
 Our team is more than happy to walk you through our programs, answer questions, or talk through costs and insurance.

 During your free consultation with us, one of our clinicians will sit down with you and your child to explain our programs.
 After this consultation, we’ll create a personalized therapy program to help your child develop their skills and learn new ones!